IEC 60309: Blue P+N+E, 6h

 The blue P+N+E, 6h (180°) plug is a single phase connector.
-In particular the smallest (16 A) weather-resistant variant has become especially common in camping vehicles and sockets found in caravan parks and marinas throughout Europe.
+In particular the smallest (16 A) weather-resistant variant has become especially common in camping vehicles and sockets found in RV parks and marinas throughout Europe.
 The so-called 'Caravan Mains Socket' has almost universally replaced a wide variety of other national 230 V domestic plugs, since it is pan-European and inherently safe to standard IP44.
 On larger temporary buildings, particularly with electric heating, the larger 32 A is more common.

 The pins are specified to be in the order earth, phase, and neutral, clockwise when looking at the socket.
 Not all installations distinguish the line (phase) and neutral conductors, and reverse wired sockets are not uncommon, so double pole breaking RCDs and main switches are recommended.
 When sockets are mounted looking downwards then the connector system is rated for outdoor use in all weather.
 This is also the standard connector for lighting equipment (up to 16 A) used in the British film and television industry (often as outlets from a power splitter with a higher rated 3 phase input).